 Zal and the Simurgh: The Story of Persia's Hero

-The story of Zal and the Simurgh is a famous tale in Persian literature.
-It is full of themes like destiny, love, and magical help.
+The story of Zal and the Simurgh is one of the most famous tales in Persian literature.
+It is a powerful story about destiny, love, rejection, and magical protection.

 Synopsis

-One of the most famous stories from the Shahnameh, or The Book of Kings, is about Sam and his son Zal.
-They meet a magical bird called the Simurgh.
-Sam, a great hero and ruler in ancient Persia, wants a child.
+One of the most well-known stories in the Shahnameh tells of the hero Sam and his son Zal.
+Sam, a great warrior and ruler of ancient Persia, longs for a child.

 The Ill-Omened Birth: A Child with Snow-White Hair